 November Victories & Blessings

-We had a major challenge this month because the Mister was in a car accident, which totalled his car.
+We had a major challenge this month because the Mister was in a car accident, which totaled his car.
 Thank goodness he was not hurt, but we were faced with the challenge of getting him a replacement vehicle on a pretty lean budget.

-Because of the all the cars in the Carolinas that were damaged between the flood last year and Hurricane Matthew last month, finding a decent used car for less than $10,000 is difficult in this area.
+Because of the all the cars in the Carolinas that were damaged by the flood last year and Hurricane Matthew last month, finding a decent used car for less than $10,000 is difficult in this area.
 Fortunately, we have located a Subaru Outback within our budget.

 We won’t pick the car up until tomorrow or Wednesday.
 It will need some repairs, but it looks like we’ll about $600 after everything is said and done to go toward our debt snowball or holiday budget.